lsst/rtn-045/index.rst

 Use section titles that actively describe what is being done, e.g., "2.2 Create a color-magnitude diagram" instead of "2.2 Plot", so that the auto-generated table of contents is easy to navigate.

+It is very common, but not mandatory, to end all notebook tutorials with a section called "Exercises for the learner" with suggestions of how the user can make changes to the tutorial test options, or take the next step forward on their own.

 Tables and plots